uwblueprint/sdc-api/README.md

 docker pull postgres

 # run the docker container
-docker run -e POSTGRES_PASSWORD=uwblueprintsdc -p 5432:5432 -d postgres
+docker run -e POSTGRES_PASSWORD=sdcdev -p 5432:5432 -d postgres

 # init the database and sample data
 rake db:drop db:create db:migrate db:seed

-# list running docker containers (add -a to list all continers)
+# FYI: This is how to list running docker containers (add -a to list all continers).
 docker ps

-# start/stop containers
+# FYI: This is how to start/stop containers.
+You should stop all your containers when you are not developing.
 docker start <container id>
 docker stop <container id>